web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 | ------------- | ------------- |
 | try to trace a transaction | + |
 | Other tooling to verify e.g. block explorers  | + |

+## Tooling
+- **Wireshark on the Docker container** to check what it interfaces
+- &/or **Console** - check network requests by opening the console, the more requests it does to external servers, the more your IP address is sent around

 ## Advanced part